DaniXmir/GlassVr/README.md

 # GlassVr
-glassvr is an openvr driver/server to use XR/AR glasses from xreal, viture etc, with 6dof and even stereoscopic 3D in steamvr, while steamvr isn't really designed for a "headset" like this, they work surprisingly well in it
+glassvr is an openvr driver/server that let you use XR/AR glasses with 6dof and even stereoscopic 3D in steamvr, while steamvr isn't really designed for a "headset" like this, they work surprisingly well in it

-i only tested the driver on my vitrue pro xr but it should work no problem on other glasses
+i only tested the driver on my vitrue pro xr but it should work no problem on other glasses like xreal etc

 there are 4 different driver you can choose from,
 <table border="1">